 We stayed at the Pyramid Lake Resort, which is just a few minutes outside of the town of Jasper, situated on the beautiful Pyramid Lake.
 The resort offers some of the best winter activities and things to do in Jasper.
 From snowshoeing to cross-country skiing, and fat biking to sleigh rides; all of these can be found right at the Pyramid Lake Resort.

 Disclaimer: Our Icewalk tour and stay at Pyramid Lake Resort was provided by the Pursuit Collection and we loved it.
-As always, all of our opinions on our experience and the best things to do in Jasper are completely our own.
+As always, all of our opinions on our experience and the best things to do in Jasper in winter are completely our own.
+Please note that some of the links in the below article are affiliate links, and at no additional cost to you, we earn a commission if you make a purchase.
+Click here for the full disclosure statement.
 Thank you for supporting the businesses that support us!

 The Next Trip Top 5 Tips for Things to Do in Jasper in Winter